Amazon EC2 M5 Instances

 Improved compute performance

-M5 instances are powered by 2.5 GHz Intel Xeon Scalable processors, and deliver up to 14% improvement in price/performance compared to M4 instances.
+M5 instances feature the Intel Xeon Platinum 8000 series (Skylake-SP) processor with a sustained all core Turbo CPU clock speed of up to 3.1 GHz, and deliver up to 20% improvement in price/performance compared to M4 instances.
 M5 instances provide support for the new Intel Advanced Vector Extensions 512 (AVX-512) instruction set, offering up to 2x the FLOPS per core compared to the previous generation M4 instances.

 High performance networking and storage